nxp-mcuxpresso/spsdk_plugins/keyfactor/README.md

 By default the plugin searches for file named `.keyfactor.env` in the following locations: `CWD`, `HOME`, `~/.config`
 The path to env file also be set via environment variable `KEYFACTOR_DOTENV_PATH`

+Plugin comes with an companion app (`nxp-keyfactor`) which you may use to create a configuration file template.
+To generate a configuration file, run: `nxp-keyfactor get-template`

 Once the plugin is configured, you may use it everywhere in SPSDK config files where a path to a private key or signature provider is mentioned.
 The identifier for this plugin is `keyfactor`.

 Example: `signProvider: type=keyfactor[;worker=myWorker]`
 - (setting the worker name/id in SPSDK config file overrides the KEYFACTOR_WORKER setting)

+When you need to download a public key corresponding to your Keyfactor worker (e.g.: SRK_TABLE for AHAB) you can use the companion app.
+Example: `nxp-keyfactor get-puk --worker PlainSigner --output my_public_key.pem`

 Credits
 -------